Early Phase, Melanoma and Upper Gastrointestinal Cancer Trials

 RELATED RESEARCH LINKS

 Our aim is to bring the excellent science in Oxford to cancer patients.
-Our strategy is to develop new treatments or combinations of treatments through the concepts of ‘synthetic lethality’ and oncogenic vulnerability.
+We develop new treatments or combinations of treatments designed to address specific vulnerabilities in patients’ tumours, working with academic and industry collaborators.
 To deliver this we have established the infrastructure to perform detailed analyses of tumours before, during and after intervention to select patients; to test our a priori hypotheses; and to better understand the biological effects of treatment.

 We work on developing new cancer drugs and many of these are now part of standard care including MEK inhibitors, oncolytic viruses and checkpoint blockers.
 Another example is Tebentafusp, which we developed with the University spin out Immunocore.
 We helped the company design the early clinical programme and identified Tebentafusp’s activity in uveal melanoma.
 This led to definitive trials showing improved survival and to licensing.